-Information is based on reported figures initially submitted by property owners during cost-certification; does not reflect final determination by TDHCA which may not be resolved for an extended period after the initial submission.
+Information is based on reported figures initially submitted by property owners during cost-certification.
+The measure does not reflect final determination by TDHCA which may not be resolved for an extended period after the initial submission.

-Number of Households Assisted through New Construction Activities
+Explanatory Measure: Number of Restricted Units Constructed through New Construction Activities

-A measure that tracks the number of households assisted as reflected by the low income new construction units through the Housing Tax Credit program.
+A measure that tracks the number of low income units constructed through the Housing Tax Credit program.

-To track the number of new construction units assisted through the Housing Tax Credit program.
+To track the number of restricted new construction units funded through the Housing Tax Credit program.

-The number of units is based on cost certification data reported by the project owners and tracked by the Asset Management division.
+The number of restricted units is based on cost certification data reported by the project owners and tracked by the Asset Management division.
 Data is entered by staff and maintained in the agency's computer system.